Table of Contents

 Alright.
 Now that you’ve got their attention, it’s time for a couple of paragraphs that will tell your story.

-This section needs to show what makes you tick and make you excited about your work.
-Combine dry facts with stories and anecdotes to keep things human and engaging:
+This section needs to show what makes you tick and demonstrate to everyone how excited you are about your work.
+Combine dry facts with stories and anecdotes to keep things human, engaging but also concrete:

-Readers feel more connected to a real person rather than to an unapproachable professional.
-Think of a few of the things you like to do in your free time and weave them into your summary:
+That’s because readers feel more connected to a real person rather than to an unapproachable professional.
+So, when you write your LinkedIn summary, think of a few of the things you like to do in your free time and weave them into your summary just like people in the examples below:

 6. Sprinkle your summary with some fun facts